VincentBounce/Google-Sheets-Time-cost-to-brute-force-your-password/README.md

 **I added automatic dynamic behaviour** to the famous static tables from https://www.hivesystems.com/blog/are-your-passwords-in-the-green

-- Automatic colors with conditional formattinř
+- Automatic colors with conditional formatting
 - Automatic number scales with formulas
-- Automatic extrapolation with more password characters
+- Automatic extrapolation above 18 password characters
-- Possible to extend with more GPUs & more algorithms & morcharacter setř
+- Possible to extend with more GPUs & more algorithms & morcharacter set

 ## 👌To open it